berkeley-abc/abc/readme.md

 ## Compiling:

 To compile ABC as a binary, download and unzip the code, then type `make`.

-To compile ABC as a static library, comment out `#define ABC_LIB` in file "src/base/main/main.c", then type `make libabc.a`.
+To compile ABC as a static library, type `make libabc.a`.

 When ABC is used as a static library, two additional procedures, `Abc_Start()` and `Abc_Stop()`, are provided for starting and quitting the ABC framework in